SanCamillo-NeurophysiologyLab/spot3d-obj2ply/README.md

 1. Load the .obj
 2. Scale the mesh from m to mm
 3. Centralize the mesh
+4. Rotate
-4. Subdivide the mesh
+5. Subdivide the mesh
-5. Colorize the vertices
+6. Colorize the vertices
-6. Triangularize faces
+7. Triangularize faces
-7. Export the .ply
+8. Export the .ply